 After golf, there was a lot of visiting of air conditioned stores, plus a stop to “ride a wave,” and then back to the hotel to hang at the pool again!
 We had a few more visits to Universal CityWalk, because it’s the center of everything at Universal Studios Resort.
 Plus, it’s got great places to eat, and shop at.
 It’s also got a ton of entertainment at night.

 Let’s just put this out there for all who need to know: our family isn’t a Harry Potter loving family.
 We aren’t reading the books, we’re not watching the movies, and we’re totally content with the current situation of being oblivious to all things Harry Potter.
 I tell all of you this, because Universal Studios and Universal Islands of Adventure seem to be synonymous with Harry Potter.
-It was the reason I shied away from attending Family Forward in previous years.
+In previous years, I didn’t attend Family Forward, because we weren’t Harry Potter fans.
 I figured we’d have nothing to do, but in reality, there’s so much more to Universal Studios Resort than Harry Potter.

 Of course, our first experience with Universal on the night of our welcome dinner, included visiting both The Wizarding World of Harry Potter Diagon Alley in Universal Studios Florida, and The Wizarding World of Harry Potter Hogsmeade at Universal Islands of Adventure.
 We started out over at Universal Studios, so we could hop on the Hogwarts Express at King’s Cross Station to get to Universal Islands of Adventure’s, Hogsmeade Station.